Oracle AND Operator

 expression_1 AND expression_2

-The following table illustrates the result when you combine the true, false, and a NULL value using the AND operator
+The following table illustrates the result when you combine the true, false, and NULL using the AND operator:

-When you use more than one logical operator in a statement, Oracle always evaluates the AND operators first.
+When you use multiple logical operators (such as AND, OR, and NOT) in a statement, Oracle always evaluates the AND operators first.
 However, you can use parentheses to change the order of evaluation.

 orders table

-The following example finds orders of the customer 2 with the pending status:
+The following example uses an AND operator in the WHERE clause to find orders of the customer id 2 with the pending status:

 SELECT